AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/accessibilitysession1.md

 ---
 # Introduction to PDF Accessibility

-In this session, learn what it means to make a PDF accessible, how to set up Acrobat Pro DC to work on PDFs for accessibility, and the conversion process from a source document to a PDF.
+In this session, learn what it means to make a PDF accessible, how to set up Acrobat Pro to work on PDFs for accessibility, and the conversion process from a source document to a PDF.

 Click [here](../assets/accessibilitysession1.zip) to download a zip folder of the hands-on session files.